paradite/eval-data/projects/tailwindcss-v3-z-index/RUBRICS.md

 Additional components:
 - Removes extra z-index values: +0.25 rating
 - Uses correct custom values syntax (e.g., z-[60]): +0.25 rating
+- Wrong explanation of the bug despite the correct fix: -0.5 rating

 Additional instructions for variance:
 - Each model is given two tries for this task.
 The higher rating will be used.